dwarvesf/playground/01_literature/Building LLM system/§ Building LLM System.md

 ## Evaluating Performance

-Using right metrics and method for specific use case in LLM
+Using right metrics and method for specific use case in LLM.

 - Evaluation Metrics
 - AI-as-a-Judge

 ## Observability and Orchestration

-Monitoring the system's performance and orchestrating the complex AI workflows that tie the components together
+Monitoring the system's performance and orchestrating the complex AI workflows that tie the components together.

 - Observability in AI Platforms
 - AI Pipeline Orchestration